Israel charges four women with spying for Iran | DW | 12.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Israel charged four women and one man with spying for Iran.
-Israel said they were recruited over social media to take photos of facilities inside Israel, including US embassies.
+Israel said they were recruited over social media to take photos of facilities in Israel, including US embassies.

 Israel's domestic intelligence service, the Shin Bet, charged four women and one man accused of spying for Iran with "serious crimes," a statement released Wednesday said.